lrcouto/ft_printf/README.md

 # How to run it

 ft_printf depends on the libft function library to run.
 If you intend to run it, you have to clone libft as a submodule inside it.
 You can use my libft, or if you're a 42 student, you can use your own.
-If you want to do so, just replace the address on the following command with your own libft repository.
+As of August 14th 2021, this project has been provided with a static version of libft to ensure compatibility.

+This project is NOT compliant with Norminette 3.

 On your terminal, run:

 ```
-git clone http://github.com/lrcouto/ft_printf.git && cd ft_printf && git clone http://github.com/lrcouto/libft.git && make
+git clone http://github.com/lrcouto/ft_printf.git && cd ft_printf && make
 ```

 # Structure: